 Weighing just 158g (body only) and measuring a mere 22.5mm, Samsung says that the camera has been designed thanks to consumer demands.

 Despite the small size, it manages to include a 3 inch LCD touchscreen which rotates through 180 degrees.

 The sensor is a 20.5 million pixel BSI (backside illuminated) CMOS sensor and is a one-inch type.
 Other Samsung compact system cameras use the much larger APS-C format sensor.
 The Nikon 1 camera range uses a once inch sensor type, as well as fixed lens compacts, the Sony RX100 II and Sony RX10.

 As with all of Samsung's SMART cameras, the NX mini also features Wi-Fi and NFC integration for direct sharing or remote control from a smartphone or tablet.

 Samsung has also introduced three NX mini lenses - current NX lenses are not directly compatible with the camera.
 The NX-M 9mm f/3.5 has an ultra-slim design, while the NX-M 9-27mm f/3.5-5.6 will be the standard zoom lens.
 Finally an NX-M 17mm f/1.8 is designed to give shallow depth of field effects.

 A specialized mount adapter for current NX lenses will be available to purchase separately.

-While we don't have the Australian price for the Samsung Galaxy NX Mini, in the US, it will depend on the kit variation it is bought in.
-It will cost US$449 with the 9mm NX-M lens, or US$549 with the 9-27mm lens and SEF-7A flash.
-It's scheduled to be released in April in the US, with Australia likely to follow soon after.
+The Samsung Galaxy NX Mini price will depend on the kit variation it is bought in.
+It will cost US $449 with the 9mm NX-M lens, or US$549 with the 9-27mm lens and SEF-7A flash.
+You'll be able to get your hands on one from April.